|Board of Trustees

 John E. Kelly III ’78

-Senior Vice President and Director of Research
+Senior Vice President, Solutions Portfolio and Research

 He received a B.S. in physics from Union College in 1976.
 He received an M.S degree in physics from the Rensselaer Polytechnic Institute in 1978 and his doctorate in materials engineering from Rensselaer in 1980.
 In 2004, he received an Honorary Doctorate of Science from The Graduate School at Union College.

 Kelly is on the Board of Governors of The IBM Academy of Technology; a board member and former chairman of the Semiconductor Industry Association; a fellow of the Institute of Electrical and Electronics Engineers; and on the Board of Trustees of Union College.

 He has received numerous technical and business leadership awards, including the Semiconductor Industry’s highest honor, the Robert E. Noyce Award.